google/wuffs/doc/spec/nie-spec.md

   if there are 4 (not 8) bytes per pixel and both the width and height are odd.
   A C programming language expression for its presence is `((bytes_per_pixel ==
   4) && (width & height & 1))`.
-- 8 bytes little-endian `uint64` value, the same meaning and constraints as a NII payload value.

 ### Example NIA File